Warm, fuzzy feelings as Open returns to Muirfield

 “That’s for the club to decide,” he said bluntly.

-As always, Woods comes into a major championship as the overwhelming favorite, having reclaimed the world’s No. 1 ranking and already having won four times this year on the PGA Tour.
+As always, Woods comes into a major championship as the overwhelming favorite, having reclaimed the world’s No. 1 ranking and already having won four times this year on the U.S. PGA Tour.

 But the feeling of invincibility is no longer there, wiped out by the longest major drought of his career.
 Woods hasn’t won one of golf’s Big Four since his 14th career title at the 2008 U.S. Open.
-Since then, he’s gone through embarrassing revelations about his personal life, a divorce, a swing change, and a series of nagging injuries — the latest of which is a strained left elbow that sidelined him for the past month.
+Since then, he’s gone through embarrassing revelations about his personal life, a divorce, a swing change, and nagging injuries — the latest of which is a strained left elbow that sidelined him for the past month.

 Eighteen golfers have divvied up the last 20 major titles.